The best TPRM software for 2026

 Key features

-- Monitoring of vendor attack surfaces for new vulnerabilities
+- Continuous monitoring of vendor attack surfaces

 Ideal for